Visit the institution website for COVID‑19 updates

 A second-class honours degree (2:2) or above in a relevant subject or equivalent (for example, professional experience).

 For students with a degree in a subject other than history of art, the one-year part-time Graduate Certificate in History of Art and Architecture can be used as a conversion course.
-Students who successfully complete the Graduate Certificate with merit will normally be guaranteed a place on this programme.
+Students who successfully complete the Graduate Certificate with merit will normally be guaranteed a place on this course.

 Applications are reviewed on their individual merits and your professional qualifications and/or relevant work experience will be taken into consideration positively.
 We actively support and encourage applications from mature learners.